mbavar/mbavar.github.io/_posts/2019-12-23-optimistic-concurrency.md

 ```
 Here, `Get` and `Put` are basically the same as the previous implementation.
 What is interesting is what happens in `Update`.
 The main idea is that even though we are modifying the data in `val` variable, the `kvMap` only has the pointer which is not being modified.
 Hence, no mutation is happening from the point of view of `kvMap`.
 At the local level, modifications to the same key are synchronized by a local per value lock.

 Finally, we make another observation.
 We actually did not need the new `Update` method at all!
-We can simply detect when a key is non-existing within `Put`.
-This means the latter call will only acquire exclusive lock in the case of non-existing keys and the client does not have to know if a key is in the *KVStore* in advance.
+We can simply detect when a key is non-existing inside `Put`.
+With this change, the latter call would no longer need an exclusive lock in the case of existing keys, and the client would not need to know if a key is in the *KVStore* in advance.
 ```go
 // This is a better implementation of Put which does not
 // acquire exclusive lock when the key already exists.
 We